 Right now, it’s mostly my family creating some videos about our life in Japan.
 We’re now starting to collaborate with wonderful people all around the world to make videos.
 If you’d like to get involved, please visit our Share Your Video page.

-- Youtube – Kids Life Where I’m From Channel
+- Youtube – Family Life Where I’m From Channel

 - Youtube – Adult Life Where I’m From X Channel